2000 India–Bangladesh floods: Relief camp

 People kept coming home and moved to the nearest safe place.
-The relief camp was opened for the poorly managed people.
+The relief camp was opened for the poorly managed people in Bongaon, Gaighata, Nagarukhra, Ranaghat, Krishnanagar.
 In India and Bangladesh, the number of such relief workers was more than thousands.
 Relief camps were opened at government institutions and schools to supply of food and drinking water to the flood affected people.
 Apart from the various volunteer organizations like Ramkrishna Mission and Math, various local clubs ran away with relief to the flood victims.